PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 **Done!**
 ***

-Now your server is up and running consider registering on the matrixservers.net list of public servers: https://matrixservers.net/servers/ to get listed open an issue request at: https://github.com/Atreatis/matrixservers
+Now your server is up and running consider registering on the hello-matrix list of servers: https://www.hello-matrix.net/public_servers.php or at https://matrix.to/#/#hello-matrix:matrix.org